cyrusinnovation/ideas/STORIES.md

 * Multiple users?
 * Record today as started or finished date for a story in one click.
 * Track states other than started and finished.
+* Support different time frames for throughput calculations.
+* Support different sizes for cumulative cycle time calculations.
+* Show me when I have enough data for a statistically significant sample.
+* "Dashboard" or "Information Radiator" view with a few key statistics.